 I am not allowed to confront Maria about any of her life choices because I make her feel bad about herself.
 I would actually be OK with helping if I were allowed to also vent.
 (Guess this post counts as venting).
 Alas, that is not the path the Royal We have chosen.
 Enough ranting.
 I have a point here that involves the conscious financial steps we have taken to bring this train-wreck into the station and prevent future derailments.

 I realized that part of what was lacking in Maria’s life was her Pater Familias.

 Her Mom and Dad had always helped guide her decisions.
 She was somewhat adrift after their loss.
 So we learned not to give her money in lumps.
 She lacked the impulse control to budget.
-Much like with drug addicts and gamblers, do not give them money to pay a bill, tell them to send you the bill to pay.
+Much like with drug addicts and gamblers, do not give the in-law problem money to pay a bill, tell them to send you the bill to pay.